- A small facultative, anaerobic, catalase-positive, Gram-positive bacillus.

 - Tumbling motility seen under light microscope at room temperature.

 - Maintain a high index of clinical suspicion for Listeria if "diphtheroids" are identified in CSF or blood because Listeria may be misidentified as Corynebacterium or Lactobacillus.

-- Widespread in nature; recovered from raw milk, fruits and vegetables, deli meats, and soft cheeses.
+- Widespread in nature; recovered from raw milk, soft cheeses, fruits and vegetables, processed deli meats, and undercooked fish, poultry, and meats.

 - Transmission is food-borne and vertical, mother to fetus.

 - Iron is important virulence factor, and iron overload is associated with enhanced susceptibility to infection

 - Immunity is predominantly cell-mediated and established via T-cell-mediated activation of macrophages.

 - Cell-to-cell spread of L. monocytogenes avoids contact with extracellular environment and allows evasion of host defenses.